Bulok History, Family Crest & Coats of Arms

 Early Origins of the Bulok family

-Roxburghshire where one of the earliest records of the name was Adam Bulloc who witnessed an agreement the abbot and the monks of Newbattle c.
+The surname Bulok was first found in Roxburghshire where one of the earliest records of the name was Adam Bulloc who witnessed an agreement the abbot and the monks of Newbattle c.
 1250.
 A few years later, Richard Bullock was slain at the Battle of Cambok in 1278.
-CITATION[CLOSE]

 Balloch Castle was north-east of the village of Kenmore, Perth and Kinross and was built in 1552.
 In the early 19th century, Balloch Castle was demolished by the Campbells of Breadalbane so that a new much larger castle could be built.